-- be at least 18 years of age by time of completion. - have a high school diploma or equivalent at the time of application. - meet required placement test scores or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II. - submit to substance abuse screening and criminal background check during the first week of class.
+- be at least 18 years of age by time of completion. - have a high school diploma or equivalent at the time of application. - meet required placement test scores or successful completion of The Foundations of Reading and Foundations of Writing. - submit to substance abuse screening and criminal background check during the first week of class.

-Hospitals Doctor's offices Clinics Community Health Centers Urgent Care Centers Specialized Treatment Centers Long Term Care Facilities Community Blood Banks Mobile Labs American Red Cross
+Specialized Treatment Centers Hospitals Physician Offices Clinical Labs Public Health Agencies Urgent Care Centers Specialized Treatment Centers Long Term Care Facilities Blood Donor Centers Mobile Laboratories American Red Cross Research Institutions